jupegarnica/tepi/README.md

 # Options:

-* -w, `--watch`         Watch files for changes and rerun tests.
+* -w `--watch`         Watch files for changes and rerun tests.
-* -t, `--timeout`       Set the timeout for each test in milliseconds.
+* -t `--timeout`       Set the timeout for each test in milliseconds.
 After the timeout, the test will fail.
-* -f, `--fail-fast`     Stop running tests after the first failure.
+* -f `--fail-fast`     Stop running tests after the first failure.
-* -d, `--display`       Set the display mode. (none, minimal, default and full)
+* -d `--display`       Set the display mode. (none, minimal, default and full)
                            none: display nothing
                            minimal: display only final result
                            default: display list results and errors
                            full: display all requests and responses
-* -h, `--help`          output usage information
+* -h `--help`          output usage information
-*     `--init`          create example.http test file
+* -e `---env-file`     load environment variables from a .env file
 *    `---no-color`     output without color
-* -e, `---env-file`     load environment variables from a .env file

 # Examples: